Localization in quiver moduli spaces: Introduction

 \section{Introduction}

 A common method providing topological information of algebraic varieties is the consideration of fixed points under a torus action.
 For instance the Euler characteristic is already given by the Euler characteristic of their fixed point components.
-If we consider moduli spaces of stable quiver representations, we also often obtain interesting objects as fixed point components like indecomposable tree modules in the case of the Kronecker quiver, see $\cite{wei3}$.\\\\ The main focus of this paper is on the Kronecker quiver.
-It is inasmuch particularly interesting as by use of the localization method we are able to prove parts of a conjecture of Michael Douglas $\cite{dou}$ concerning the Euler characteristic of these moduli spaces.
+If we consider moduli spaces of stable quiver representations, we also often obtain interesting objects as fixed point components like indecomposable tree modules in the case of the Kronecker quiver, see \cite{wei3}.
+In general, torus fixed points of quiver moduli spaces are given by representations of the universal (abelian) covering quiver.

+The main focus of this paper is on torus fixed points of Kronecker moduli spaces.
+It is inasmuch particularly interesting as by use of the localization method we are able to prove parts of a conjecture based on Michael Douglas \cite{dou} concerning the Euler characteristic of these moduli spaces.
 It says that for coprime dimension vectors $(d,e)$ the logarithm of the Euler characteristic continuously depends on the fraction $\frac{e}{d}$.
 More specified this means that there exists a continuous function $f$ such that for every coprime dimension vector $(d,e)$ there exists another dimension vector $(d_s,e_s)$ such that